Covid-19 - what our travel insurance covers

 - Provinces of Diyarbakir, Tunceli and Hakkari

-You won’t be covered by Admiral Travel Insurance if you visit a country that the FCO has advised against ‘all travel’ or ‘all but essential travel’.
+You won’t be covered by Admiral Travel Insurance if you visit a country that the FCDO has advised against ‘all travel’ or ‘all but essential travel’.

 Your questions answered